-Quick Reference Definitions of key terms used throughout Eleva.js documentation.
+Quick Reference Definitions of key Eleva.js terms and concepts.

 A function defined in the Store plugin that modifies state.
 Actions are the only way to change store state, ensuring predictable state management.